 July 1, 2020, Order of the Secretary of Health, the term "face covering" means a covering of the nose and mouth that is secured to the head with ties, straps, or loops over the ears or is wrapped around the lower face.
 A "face covering" can be made of a variety of synthetic or natural fabrics, including cotton, silk, or linen.
 For purposes of this guidance, a face covering includes a plastic face shield that covers the nose and mouth.
 "Face coverings" may be factory-made, sewn by hand, or be improvised from household items, including but not limited to, scarfs, bandanas, t-shirts, sweatshirts, or towels.
 While procedural and surgical masks intended for healthcare providers and first responders meet these requirements, such as N95 respirators, these specialized masks should be reserved for appropriate occupational and health care settings.

 It is the policy of the Administration to ensure that all businesses and schools subject to this guidance conduct their operations in the manner best designed to prevent or mitigate the spread of COVID-19 and ensure the safety of their employees, students and the communities in which their businesses and schools reside or serve.
 All businesses and schools, even those that are authorized to maintain in-person operations, must minimize opportunities for personal interaction because such interactions provide greater opportunities for the transmission of COVID-19.
+PLEASE NOTE: FACE COVERINGS ARE STILL REQUIRED EVEN FOR PERSONS WHO HAVE BEEN FULLY OR PARTIALLY VACCINATED.

 PROTECTING EMPLOYEES, STUDENTS AND THE PUBLIC